hitz-zentroa/This-is-not-a-Dataset/README.md

 dataset = load_dataset("HiTZ/This-is-not-a-dataset")
 ```

-However, we also distribute the dataset in this repository.
+We also distribute the dataset in this repository.
 See [data/README.md](data/README.md) for more information.

 ## Requirements
 The scorer `evaluate.py` does not require any dependency.
 If you want to run the training or evaluation code you need: